Pierre Verger and Diana Blok in Cobra, curatorial contrasts

 Can’t help myself finding this a funny a anthropological manifestation.

-Terschelling, walking West aan Zee – Hoorn – Formerum
+Walking West aan Zee – Hoorn – Formerum, watching fractals

 Yesterday, I walked from our cottage at West aan Zee to Hoorn along the beach, an 8—or 9 km walk.
 There was a fierce wind in the back and some threatening rain.